-Three of the four faculty must hold appointments in Community Health Sciences, one must be an outside member who holds no appointment in the School of Public Health; one of the four must be from the minor field.
-None of the four can hold adjunct professor or lecturer positions.
-A limited number of adjunct faculty hold waivers from the Graduate Council that allows them to be regular members of doctoral committees.
-The department SAO has a list of those faculty.
+Three of the four committee members must hold appointments in Community Health Sciences; one must be an outside member who holds no appointment in the School of Public Health; one of the four must be from the minor field.

 The doctoral committee is comprised of two faculty members from the department and two faculty members from inside or outside of the department.

 At least three committee members must hold appointments in the UCLA Computer Science Department.

 The doctoral committee must have two co-chairs.
 One of the co-chairs must have an appointment in the Program.
 Students are strongly encouraged to identify a co-chair from a different UCLA academic unit, reflecting the cross-disciplinary and synergistic nature of the program.

 The Chair, and one other committee member, always must hold a current Academic Senate faculty appointment at UCLA in the same department or interdepartmental program as the student.

 Of the three members required by the university to hold current UCLA Academic Senate faculty appointments, a minimum of two must hold these appointments in the English Department.